hasundue/molt/README.md

 > Molt is still being developed actively.
 The API is not stable yet and may
 > change frequently.

-Molt is a [Deno] module to bump versions in import specifiers, like [udd][deno-udd], but with a few different goals:
+Molt is a [Deno] module to bump versions in import specifiers, like [udd], but with some unique concepts:

-**Consistent** - Molt uses [deno_graph] for dependency resolution, and utilizes fetch redirects for unversioned dependencies to get latest versions.
-This should make it support as many module registries as Deno runtime does, with a minimum maintenance cost.
+**The Deno way** - Molt finds dependencies with [deno_graph], and checks their latest versions by letting registries redirect unversioned import specifiers.
+This enables us to support variety of registries with a minimum effort.

 **Module-first** - The core logic is provided as versatile functions in a Deno module, which enables you to write the best scripts for your use cases.